 Step 3: Add the vegetables.
 Add the diced onion and let it cook for a couple of minutes.
 Add the garlic and stir for a few seconds, just until fragrant.
 Follow with the diced carrots and celery.
 Let them cook for a few minutes until they begin to soften.

 Step 4: Simmer to perfection.
 Pour in the tomatoes along with their juices.
 Stir well, scraping up any browned bits from the bottom of the pan.
+Add the stock.
 Lower the heat and let the sauce simmer gently, uncovered, for 30–40 minutes.
 Stir occasionally.

 Step 7: Adjust seasoning.
 The sauce should thicken and deepen in color, with the vegetables almost dissolving into the tomato base.
 Taste and adjust the seasoning, adding a little extra salt, pepper, or chili flakes if you prefer a spicier flavor.